Former Bachelor Chris Soules Addresses Why He Left the Scene of Fatal Car Crash

 "I worked my way over to the voice in the ditch," he said.
 "Came upon a man that was obviously seriously injured."

-After administering CPR and the paramedics arriving, Soules left the scene, raising the question "Why?" to this day.
+After administering CPR and the paramedics arriving, Soules left the scene before law enforcement arrived, raising the question "Why?" to this day.

 "I don't know that I was thinking clearly," he told Strahan.
 "I notified the authorities of what had happened.
 The paramedics were there...I just know I was scared and wanted to be in a safer place.
 I just went home."

-Soules also remembered calling a lawyer.
+Soules also called a lawyer.
 "When I left, I called my parents.
 They're both in consensus just said, 'Call an attorney.'"

 However, Strahan raised the point that calling an attorney might have seemed like he was hiding something.
 "I had nothing to hide honestly," he responded.

-The reality star also rejected suspicions that he had been drinking given the cans found in the truck.
+The reality star also rejected suspicions that he had been drinking.
 "I was not drinking that night," he answered.
 "The truck is not mine.
 It's not even in my name.
 We employ over 15 people and those cans could have been anybody's."
 Soules further brought up four witnesses who had sworn under oath they saw no evidence of him appearing to be under the influence.

 In response to any criticism of his sentence, Soules noted, "The fact is I was never charged with causing the accident.
 I was charged with leaving the scene of a serious injury accident...My sentence is living with this for the rest of my life."